simonmichael/hledger_site/src/beancount.md

 Use hledger's [print](hledger.md#print) command, which supports [Beancount output](hledger.md#beancount-output).

-This can be useful for viewing hledger data in [Fava](https://beancount.github.io/fava/), eg˘.
+This can be useful for viewing hledger data in [Fava](https://beancount.github.io/fava/), eg.
 In simple cases it can be:
 ```
 $ hledger print -o tmp.beancount
 $ fava tmp.beancount